SAP/terraform-provider-cloudfoundry/docs/data-sources/app.md

 - `readiness_health_check_invocation_timeout` (Number) The timeout in seconds for the readiness health check requests for http and port health checks.
 - `readiness_health_check_type` (String) The readiness health check type which can be one of 'port', 'process', 'http'.
 - `timeout` (Number) Defines the number of seconds that Cloud Foundry allocates for starting your app.
+- `type` (String) The process type.
+Can be web or worker.

 <a id="nestedatt--routes"></a>
 ### Nested Schema for `routes`

-Required:

-- `route` (String) The fully route qualified domain name which will be bound to app

 Optional:

 - `protocol` (String) The protocol to use for the route.
 Valid values are http2, http1, and tcp.

+Read-Only:

+- `route` (String) The fully route qualified domain name which will be bound to app

 <a id="nestedatt--service_bindings"></a>
 ### Nested Schema for `service_bindings`

-Required:
+Read-Only:

+- `params` (Map of String) A map of arbitrary key/value pairs to send to the service broker during binding.
 - `service_instance` (String) The service instance name.

-Optional:

-- `params` (Map of String) A map of arbitrary key/value pairs to send to the service broker during binding.

 <a id="nestedatt--sidecars"></a>
 ### Nested Schema for `sidecars`

-Required:
+Read-Only:

 - `command` (String) The command used to start the sidecar.
+- `memory` (String) The memory limit for the sidecar.
 - `name` (String) Sidecar name.
 The identifier for the sidecars to be configured.
 - `process_types` (Set of String) List of processes to associate sidecar with.

-Optional:

-- `memory` (String) The memory limit for the sidecar.